max-yip/2025-Bot-Battle-carcassonne-game-engine/bot-algo.md

 ### Combinatorics Use

 Probabilities are calculated using combinatorics to estimate:
-- The chance of drawing all required tiles to complete a structure based on the available tiles and remaining rounds of the game
+- The chance of drawing all required tiles to complete a structure based on the available tiles and remaining rounds of the game.
+This means finding the probability of completing each edges and then using combinatorics to estimate the total probability of being able to complete all edges.
 - This will help the bot in prioritising placing tiles near structures that are easier to complete

 ---